Highline’s hand-selected list of fab festivals happening in and around the Canadian Rockies this summer.

-The Banff Centre has been running their Summer Arts Festival since 1933, showcasing an array of elite performances that encompass all aspects of the arts from dance, opera and theatre, to folk and classical music, literary readings, films and Indigenous arts.
+The Banff Centre has been running their online Summer Arts Festival since 1933, showcasing an array of elite performances that encompass all aspects of the arts from dance, opera and theatre, to folk and classical music, literary readings, films and Indigenous arts.
 Highlights for 2015 include: Royal Wood, Blue Rodeo, and the Art of Time Ensemble.
 Check the website to keep up-to-date with artist announcements and ticket information.

 June 19-20 (Banff)

 Hello, 9-1-1?
 Yes, we’ve got a Joel Plaskett Emergency on our hands!
 He’s in Banff with Matt Andersen & the Mellotones, along with K-OS, Rural Alberta Advantage and Hannah Georgas.
 We’re a little worried we won’t be able to handle dancing for two days straight at Performance in the Park.

 Sample fresh bannock and bush tea while taking in traditional dancing and drumming at the annual National Aboriginal Day celebration in Jasper National Park.
 The colourful traditional regalia will be sure to catch your eye and melt your heart.